Zaydism: Evolution of the Zaydi Imamate in Yemen

+The Mutawakkilite Kingdom of Yemen, also known as North Yemen, existed between 1918 and 1962 in the northern part of what is now Yemen.
+Its capital was Sanaa until 1948, then Taiz.

+Yemeni Arab Republic era

+After the fall of the Zaydi Imamate in 1962 some Zaydi Shia in northern Yemen converted to Sunni Islam.

-The end of imam rule in 1962, with the new rulers in Yemen no longer conforming to the requirements of Zaydism, caused Zaydi scholars to call for the restoration of the imamate.
-This contributed to the North Yemen Civil War that lasted from 1962 to 1970.
+The end of imam rule, with the new rulers in Yemen no longer conforming to the requirements of Zaydism, caused a number of Zaydi scholars to call for the restoration of the imamate.
+This contributed to the North Yemen civil war that lasted from 1962 to 1970.
 The national reconciliation of 1970 paused the fighting with traumatized Zaydis following three main routes: